DevelopingBread/SolMod/README.md

 You will see that its almost the same code as creating SolMod Command Packs, it just you need the name of the theme

-Then put in your theme module script inside of the Main Module
+Then put in your theme module script inside of the MainModule

 Thats its, you just need to upload it and now you created a SolMod Theme